aotuai/capsule-zoo/capsules/classifier_face_emotion_openvino/README.md

 # About the Capsule
 ## Usage
-This capsule is for detecting the the emotion of faces in video.
+This capsule is for detecting the emotion of faces in video.
 It should be used in conjunction with a face detector.

 ## Model